Marinduque tourist spots

 What is the Moriones Festival?

-The festival dramatizes Longinus's conversion and subsequent search for him by his fellow centurions.
-The term "Morion" refers to the helmets or masks worn by the centurions, which resemble the Roman centurions' headwear.
-The festival's vibrant spectacle is both solemn and festive, a powerful blend of religious devotion and folk tradition.
+The festival dramatizes Longinus’s conversion and the search for him by fellow Roman soldiers, whom the Moriones represent.
+The term “Morion” refers to the helmet‑like wooden or papier‑mâché masks worn by the performers, inspired by Roman centurion imagery.
+The event is both solemn and vibrant, combining religious penance with theatrical spectacle.

 The Moriones: Masks and Costumes